Women of Twilight (film)

 Women of Twilight (also known as Twilight Women) is a 1952 British film directed by Gordon Parry starring Freda Jackson, Rene Ray and Lois Maxwell The screenplay was by Anatole de Grunwald based on the 1951 play of the same title by Sylvia Rayman.
 It was the first British film to receive the recently introduced X certificate.

 Plot

 Helen Allistair is the sadistic proprietress of a grim boarding house providing accommodation for unmarried young mothers and pregnant women.
-One of these is Vivianne Bruce, carrying the child of nightlclub singer Jerry Nolan, about to be hanged for murder.
+One of these is Vivianne Bruce, carrying the child of nightclub singer Jerry Nolan, who is about to be hanged for murder.
 Vivianne is befriended by fellow-lodger Christine, and while Christine is away, her child falls ill.
-Because Helen refuses to allow a doctor to called, the child dies.
+Because Helen refuses to allow a doctor to be called, the child dies.
 Vivianne confronts Helen, who is subsequently arrested.
 Christine marries and offers to adopt Vivianne's baby.